Yaya Fink

-Yair "Yaya" Fink (יאיר "יאיא" פינק; born June 14, 1984) is a social and political activist.
+Yair "Yaya" Fink (יאיר "יאיא" פינק; born June 14, 1984) is an Israeli social and political activist.
 He is currently one of the leaders of the protest for equal burden, and he also serves as head of a faction and the Social Justice Division in the Histadrut.

 Biography

 Fink was born in Jerusalem, the youngest of six siblings.
 He was educated at the yeshiva of the religious kibbutz in Ma'ale Gilboa and completed his military service as an officer in the Paratroopers Brigade.
 After his release, he voluntarily managed the "Good Neighbor" association, and later served as the spokesperson for Jerusalem City Council member Rachel Azaria.
 Fink earned a bachelor's degree in political science and an MBA from the Hebrew University of Jerusalem.

 Public activities

-In 2011–2013, during the Eighteenth (2009–2012) and Nineteenth (2013–2015) Knesset, he served as the Chief of Staff of MK Shelly Yachimovich as the Leader of the Labor Party and the Speaker of the Opposition.
+In 2011–2013, during the Eighteenth (2009–2012) and Nineteenth (2013–2015) Knessets, he served as the Chief of Staff of MK Shelly Yachimovich as the Leader of the Labor Party and the Speaker of the Opposition.
 He managed the field headquarters of the Tag Meir Association.
 In 2014–2015, Fink managed the field headquarters of the Ofek Credit Union, and was one of its founders.
 In 2015, he founded the lobbying project Lobby 99, which he managed until 2019.
 In 2016, he was selected as one of The Marker's 100 most influential people and in 2017, he was selected, together with Linor Deutsch, to Calcalist's list of promising young people.
 Between 2020–2022, he served as the CEO of the "Darkenu" movement, and within this framework, he founded the independent media channel "DemocratTV".
 He was also a member of the public council of the non-profit organization "Tzav Pius" (Reconciliation Order).

 Since 2017, Fink has been sitting in the Histadrut House of Representatives as the head of the "Social Justice" faction.
 He serves as the head of the "Social Justice Division", within which he also works to educate the younger generation.
 He is also active in the field of LGBT workers' rights together with Maggie Moore, and for the rights of working reservists.

 In 2019, ahead of the elections for the twenty-first Knesset, he ran in the primary elections for the Labor Party's list, was elected in eighth place in the list's primary, but did not enter the Knesset.
 Ahead of the elections for the twenty-fifth Knesset, Fink ran again in the Labor Party primary, was elected in sixth place in the primary, and this time also did not enter the Knesset.
 In this election campaign, he established the Religious Zionism Headquarters within the party.

 In 2023, at the beginning of the twenty-fifth Knesset, he was one of the leaders of the protests against the judicial reform led by Justice Minister Yariv Levin.
 As part of his activities, he helped establish protest centers in the periphery and held multi-participant video conference calls regarding issues on the agenda.